Flávia Saraiva: 2017

 In 2017 Saraiva competed at the City of Jesolo Trophy, where she helped Brazil finish second behind the United States.
 Individually she placed fifth in the all-around, second on balance beam behind Riley McCusker of the United States, and was co-champion on floor exercise alongside Abby Paulson of the United States.
 In May she competed at the Koper Challenge Cup where she placed third on uneven bars behind Larisa Iordache of Romania and Ellie Black of Canada and placed fourth on balance beam and eighth on floor exercise after not being able to finish her routine due to an injury sustained during the balance beam final.
 The following week she competed at the Osijek Challenge Cup where she won silver on floor exercise behind compatriot Thais Fidelis, bronze on balance beam behind Fidelis and Anastasia Ilyankova of Russia, and placed fourth on uneven bars.
-In August Saraiva suffered from a spinal injury and was out the remainder of the season.
+In August, Saraiva suffered from a spinal injury and was out for the remainder of the season.

 2018

 In April, Saraiva competed at the City of Jesolo Trophy, where she helped Brazil win the silver medal behind Russia.
 Individually she placed eighth in the all-around and second on floor exercise behind Emma Malabuyo of the United States.
 The following month she competed at the 2018 South American Games where she helped Brazil win gold in the team final.
-Individually she placed second in the all-around behind Martina Dominici of Argentina and won gold on uneven bars and balance beam.
+Individually, she placed second in the all-around behind Martina Dominici of Argentina and won gold on uneven bars and balance beam.
 In June Saraiva placed fourth at the Brazilian Championships, finishing behind Daniele Hypólito, Jade Barbosa, and Thais Fidelis.
 The following month she competed at the Brazilian Event Championships where she placed first on balance beam and second on floor exercise behind Fidelis.